tcltk/tcl/doc/dev/strings.md

 is not well served by the Tcl 7 alphabet.
 No encoding into Tcl 7 strings can be both simple and efficient.
 Either it must be variable-width, or it must use a fixed width of at least two symbols per byte.
-There are certainly ways to encode arbitrary binary data in ASCII, but the commands of Tcl 7 never chose one for the core commands of the language to use.
+There are certainly ways to encode arbitrary binary data using only the Tcl 7 alphabet, but the commands of Tcl 7 never chose one for the core commands of the language to use.
 The problem was left unsolved so that a [**read**] from a binary channel returned a value that the rest of Tcl simply truncated at the first **NUL**.

 In Tcl 8.0, the Tcl alphabet added a symbol with code value 0.
 This allowed the direct encoding of a byte sequences of length *N* by a string of